SolarSpec/DLSmultiAverage/README.md

 ## About The Project

 [![PIAS Screenshot][product-screenshot]](https://solarspec.ok.ubc.ca/)
-A GUI to help average all the useful data exported from the LS instrument
+A GUI to help average all the useful data exported from the LS instrument.

 <p align="right">(<a href="#top">back to top</a>)</p>